-Over his 18 years of experience in athletic administration, Coleman has had extensive experience with committee participation.
-He recently completed his four year term on the NCAA Division III Interpretation and Legislation Committee where he was committee chair from January 2007-2008.
+Over his many years of experience in athletic administration, Coleman has had extensive experience with committee participation.
+He has served on the NCAA Division III Interpretation and Legislation Committee where he was committee chair from January 2007-2008.
 He also served six years on the NCAA Division III Men's Basketball Committee, where from 1998-2001 he was chairman for the Atlantic Region, which culminated in being selected as the chair of the National Committee during the 2000-01 season.
-Coleman, will begin his two year term as the Chair of the Athletic Administrators in the Southern California Intercollegiate Athletic Conference this upcoming year.
+Coleman, has also served as Chair of the Athletic Administrators in the Southern California Intercollegiate Athletic Conference.

 Coleman received his Bachelor of Science in Athletic Administration from St. Leo University, FL in 1987 and a Masters of Education specializing in Sports Management from Springfield College, MA in 1989.

-Coleman now lives in Fullerton, CA with his wife, Victoria, and their four-year old son, Aidan.
+Coleman lives in Fullerton, CA with his wife, Victoria, and their son, Aidan.